FACG2/research/README.md

 If the current middleware function does not end the request-response cycle, it must call **next()** to pass control to the next middleware function.
 Otherwise, the request will be left hanging.

-## What are some examples of useful express middleware and how do you use them
+## What are some examples of useful express middleware and how do you use them?

 ### [Morgan](https://www.npmjs.com/package/morgan)
 we are going to setup our application to report and generate logs files about the user’s requests.
 To do this let’s use the module morgan which is a middleware for generating request’s logs in the server.